kubernetes/website/content/en/docs/reference/glossary/aggregation-layer.md

 - extension
 - operation
 ---
- A mechanism used to extend Kubernetes by aggregating the existing core APIs with additional Kubernetes-style APIs.
+ A mechanism used to extend Kubernetes by aggregating the existing core API with additional Kubernetes-style APIs.

 <!--more-->